-Michael Barnard (Book and lyrics, Cookin's a Drag): Michael Barnard is currently entering his 19th season as Phoenix Theatre’s Producing Artistic Director, concentrating his efforts on the continued growth of the theatre in production, education and new work the development of new American theatre.
-This season, he will be directing (Newsies in the Mainstage Theatre, Godspell in the Hormel Theatre and a world premiere, The Boob Show, in the Judith Hardes Theatre.
+MICHAEL BARNARD is entering his 24th season as The Phoenix Theatre Company’s Producing Artistic Director, concentrating his efforts on continued growth of the theatre in production, education, and the development of new American theatre.
+As Artistic Director, he has directed and choreographed numerous hits, including Cookin’s a Drag, West Side Story, Godspell, The Boob Show, and Newsies.

-Barnard received his Master’s in Theatre with an emphasis in directing at Northwestern University.
+Michael received his Master’s in Theatre with an emphasis in directing at Northwestern University.
 He received his Bachelor of Fine Arts from Arizona State University.
-Native born, Barnard grew up in Glendale and returned to Phoenix after receiving his degree.
+Native-born, Michael grew up in Glendale and returned to Phoenix after receiving his degree.

-Barnard's history with Phoenix Theatre dates back to the early 80s when he was the organization’s first production manager from 1979 to 1982.
-He then continued as a resident director/choreographer until 1985.
-Prior to arriving back in the Valley in 1999, Barnard was a senior show director for the Disney Corporation in Anaheim.
-He worked for Disney for nine years directing over 500 corporate events and the highly noted stage shows Pocahontas, Hunchback of Notre Dame, Festival of Fools and Animazement.
-In addition, he directed multiple studio film openings, countless industrials and the California Governor’s Arts Awards.
+Michael’s history with the theatre dates back to the early ‘80s when he was the organization’s first production manager from 1979 to 1982.
+He continued as a resident director/ choreographer until 1985.
+Prior to arriving back in the Valley in 1999, Michael was a senior show director for the Disney Corporation in Anaheim, directing over 400 corporate events and highly noted stage shows over nine years.
+In addition, he directed multiple studio film openings, countless industries, and the California Governor’s Arts Awards.

-Barnard was the creator and director of the 100th Anniversary Calgary Stampede Arena Show (Tails), July 2012.
-He was the director of the Donny and Marie Christmas Show in 2011.
-He directed and musically staged the national tour of Veggie Tales.
-Formally the Director of Theatre for the City of Phoenix and Associate Producer of Musical Theatre of Arizona, Barnard has directed over 560 productions from New York to Los Angeles, working for such prestigious companies as The Walt Disney Company, Universal Studios Japan, Ashland Cabaret, Utah Shakespeare, Florida Stages, Santa Barbara CLO, Webster University, Forestburgh Playhouse NY, The Barrows Group NYC, St. Louis Playhouse, and PCPA.
-In Arizona, Barnard has directed and/or choreographed for Actor’s Theatre of Arizona, Arizona Jewish Theatre, The Phoenix Symphony, Black Theatre Troupe, Herberger Theatre Center, Valley Youth Theatre and Childsplay.
-Prior to this, Barnard produced, wrote and directed two touring show bands throughout the casino circuit – Montage and Spice.
+Formerly the Director of Theatre for the City of Phoenix and Associate Producer of Musical Theatre of Arizona, Michael has directed over 560 productions from New York to Los Angeles, working for prestigious companies including The Walt Disney Company, Universal Studios Japan, Ashland Cabaret, Utah Shakespeare, Florida Stages, Santa Barbara CLO, Webster University, Forestburgh Playhouse NY, The Barrows Group NYC, St. Louis Playhouse, and PCPA.
+In Arizona, Michael has directed and/or choreographed for Actor’s Theatre of Arizona, Arizona Jewish Theatre, The Phoenix Symphony, Black Theatre Troupe, Herberger Theatre Center, Valley Youth Theatre, and Childsplay.

-Barnard is the co-author of Unstoppable Me, a children’s musical based on the Wayne Dyer book, and has written a children’s book entitled The Red Ornament.
-In addition, Barnard wrote and directed a statewide tour called The Empower Pack, an anti-tobacco, nutrition and fitness musical targeted at 8 to 12-year-olds.
+Michael is co-author of Unstoppable Me, a children’s musical based on the Wayne Dyer book, and has written a children’s book entitled The Red Ornament.
+In addition, Michael wrote and directed a statewide tour called The Empower Pack, an anti-tobacco, nutrition, and fitness musical targeted at eight to twelve-year-olds.